Booking flights online using desktop computer

 2. Computerized Reservation Systems (CRS)

-Similar to GDS, Computerized Reservation Systems help travel agents manage reservations for their clients.
-It serves as their own personal digital booking assistant!
+Like GDS, Computerized Reservation Systems help travel agents manage client reservations.
+It serves as their digital booking assistant!

 Here’s how CRS is used:

-• Once the travel agent finds a suitable flight using GDS, they can utilize a CRS to make the reservation for you.
+• Once the travel agent finds a suitable flight using GDS, they can utilize a CRS to make your reservation.

 • This way, they can secure your seat on the plane and send you all the important details about your flight.